ughurguliyev/insta-bot/README.md

-Simple Django project for getting users who is using static profile image which provided by Instagram
+Simple Django project for getting users who is using static profile image which is provided by Instagram